Cup and Materials

 We are working to shrink our environmental footprint and meet the expectations of our customers by reducing the waste associated with our cups, increasing recycling and promoting reusable cups.

 Our approach is to not only provide customers with cup choices for their beverages, but to also collaborate with others to create locally relevant improvements in the recycling infrastructures of communities where we operate.
-We are doing that by taking a close look at the materials we use and opportunities for material reuse in the future.

-Reducing Waste with Reusable Cups Goals and Progress
+Reducing Waste with Reusable Cups

 To learn more about our work in encouraging the use of reusable tumblers read our Global Responsibility Goals & Progress Report.